Skip to content

 0xFF │ Full right/up

-Y-Axis Inversion
+Y-Axis Convention

 Reading Analog Values (Nuon's Perspective)